Hermitian u-invariants over function fields of p-adic curves: Division algebras over -fields

-Let $A$ be a central simple algebra over a field $k$.
-We say that $A$ satisfies the \textit{Springer's property} if for any involution $\sigma$ on $A$ of the first kind, $\varepsilon \in \{1, -1\}$ and for any odd degree extension $L/k$, if $h$ is an anisotropic $\varepsilon$-hermitian space over $(A, \sigma)$, then $h \otimes L$ is anisotropic. { In \cite{PSS}, Parimala, Sridharan and Suresh have shown that Springer's property holds for hermitian or skew-hermitian spaces over quaternion algebras with involution of the first kind.
-In \cite{Wu}, the author has shown that Springer's property holds for hermitian or skew-hermitian spaces over central simple algebras with involution of the first kind over function fields of $p$-adic curves.}
+In \cite{PSS}, Parimala, Sridharan and Suresh have shown that Springer's property holds for hermitian or skew-hermitian spaces over quaternion algebras with involution of the first kind.
+In \cite{Wu}, the author has shown that Springer's property holds for hermitian or skew-hermitian spaces over central simple algebras with involution of the first kind over function fields of $p$-adic curves.

-{Now we prove \cref{thm1}(i).}
+Now we prove \cref{thm1}(i).

 \begin{proof} Let $\sigma$ be an orthogonal involution on $D$.
 Let $\Sym^{\varepsilon} (D, \sigma) = \{x\in D~|~\sigma(x)=\varepsilon x\}$ and $r = \dim_k(\Sym^{\varepsilon}(D, \sigma))$.
 Then $r=d(d+\varepsilon)/2$ \cite[2.6]{inv}.
 Let $e_1,\cdots, e_r$ be a $k$-basis of $\Sym^{\varepsilon}(D,\sigma)$.
 Let $h$ be an $\varepsilon$-hermitian form over $(D, \sigma)$ of rank $n>(1+\frac{\varepsilon}{d})2^{i-1}$.
 Then for $x \in D^n$, we have